GitHubLuCheng/GitHubLuCheng.github.io/_pages/talks.md

 permalink: /talks/
 author_profile: true
 ---
+- A Mini-Tutorial on Responsible and Trustworthy Generative Foundation Models, NSF SkAI Institute, 2025 Dec.
+- From Probabilities to Possibilities: Uncertainty and Creativity in Foundation Models, LUC, 2025 Dec.
 - Conformal Methods for Reliable and Fair Machine Learning, IDEAL Graph Representation Learning Workshop, 2024 May.
 - Algorithmic Fairness in an Uncertain World, AAAI, 2024 Feb.
 - Algorithmic Fairness in an Uncertain World, Case Western Reserve University, 2023 Oct.